 When you combine a high-quality lens with the A7r’s 36-megapixel, AA filter-free CMOS sensor, the results are stunning.

 The tack sharp Sony 55mm F1.8 Zeiss lens is a big part of the equation.

 When it comes to Distortion correction the device does perform great.
 The Sony a7R has a distortion correction feature for use with E-mount lenses.

-Whether correction is applied depends on the lens.
-For the 28-70mm and 55mm FE lenses it’s active, while it’s off for the 35mm and 24-70mm.
+Whether the correction is applied depends on the lens.
+For the 28-70mm and 55mm FE lenses, it’s active, while it’s off for the 35mm and 24-70mm.

 Also, the A7r’s distortion correction system takes subject distance into account.